ShawnZhong/CS400-X-Team/x_team_rules.md

 ## How we will assign (and reassign) tasks
   * The team leader will assign the tasks based on their abality.
-  * If they don't know how to do that, or have some diffuclties, ask other to help.
+  * If they don't know how to do the assigned task, or have some diffuclties, ask other to help.

 ## How will we will track progress (and follow-up) on completion of tasks